-UP International can look back on an extremely successful history in the development of hang- and paragliders.
+UP International has an extremely successful history in the development of hang- and paragliders.

-Developing of a new glider begins with a detailed and exact market analysis, and on this basis a new product concept emerges.
+Developing a new glider begins with a detailed and exact market analysis, and on this basis a new product concept emerges.
 In close cooperation with our customers we define the characteristics we wish to incorporate in the new design.

 Once we have these characteristics, and using the latest CAD software, we develop a three-dimensional computer model, which is subjected to initial tests and simulations.
-The model data are then transmitted directly to our production facility the first prototype is built
+The model data are then transmitted directly to our production facility and the first prototype is built.